 Objective: Improve data security

-To ensure the security of our customer’s information, we’ll need to safeguard against any security breaches and increase our data recovery rate.
+To ensure the security of our customer’s information, we’ll need to safeguard against security breaches and increase our data recovery rate.

 - Decrease data breach incidents per quarter from 2 to 0